Tshegofatso466/IMY220-project/README.md

 # IMY220-project
-this repo open for the continuous development of a playlist website.
+this repo is open for the continuous development of a playlist website.